Blog

-Your ad gets clicks but your landing page converts at 1%.
-Your email subject lines work but nobody responds.
-The AIDA model explains why: you're nailing one stage and bombing the next.
+Every week I see the same pattern: an ad gets clicks but the landing page converts at 1%.
+Email subject lines work but nobody responds.
+The AIDA model explains why.
+You're nailing one stage and bombing the next.
 Most people skip stages or assume they happen automatically, and that's where conversions die.
-I'll also show you how modern SEO platforms automate the AIDA framework across your entire content operation.

 TLDR: